RiyaDevelops/Wellness-Studio-Landing-Page/README.md

-# Yoga Landing Studio
+# Wellness Studio Landing Page
-This is a landing page built with Html,CSS, and Javavscript.
+This is a landing page built with Html,CSS, and Javascript.
+Built webpage from Figma Design.

 ## Source Code
 [Source Code](src/)